 U.S. presidential candidate Biden, Democratic Party raise $81 mln in May

-Democratic presidential candidate Joe Biden and the Democratic National Committee jointly raised $80.8 million in May, the Biden campaign said on Monday, one-third more than they collected in April.
+Democratic presidential candidate Joe Biden and the Democratic National Committee jointly raised $80.8 million in May, the Biden campaign said on Monday, the campaign's largest monthly sum of the presidential race.

-The campaign has tripled its online donors since February and recorded an average online donation of $30.
-But President Donald Trump, a Republican, still holds a significant fundraising advantage.
-Biden and the DNC established a joint fundraising vehicle, the Biden Victory Fund, in May that allows them to collect larger sums from wealthy donors, after raising $60.5 million in April.
+Biden, who raised one-third more than he had in April, has opened up a lead over Republican President Donald Trump in most national polls, amid the twin crises of the coronavirus pandemic and the ongoing civil unrest over police brutality in many U.S. cities.
+The campaign has tripled its online donors since February and recorded an average online donation of $30 in May, according to a press release.
+But Trump still holds a massive cash advantage, the result of three years' worth of fundraising efforts.

 ALSO READ